Meghan and Harry's next royal visit divides 'London's Harlem'

 Despite the many positive developments in the area, many residents said they felt integration is still lacking.

-Rose Clark, who was browsing in a local religious bookshop and has lived in the area for three decades, said she hoped the royals would venture out from Pop Brixton to walk around the streets.
+Rose Clark, who was browsing in a religious bookshop and has lived in the area for three decades, said she hoped the royals would venture out from Pop Brixton to walk around.

 Betty Mehari, 46, who also works at Diverse, agreed.